 Cardiopulmonary Resuscitation (CPR) and Automated External Defibrillators (AED)

-CPR/AED certification training are offered by the college, for SBCC EMPLOYEES ONLY email firstname.lastname@example.org to sign up for the next class if you are interested.
+CPR/AED certification trainings are offered by the college, for SBCC EMPLOYEES ONLY; email email@example.com sign up for the next class if you are interested.

 Automated External Defibrillators are located in various locations on campus and all buildings.
 They are identified with a red heart and white lightening through the middle, installed on the wall in a large white box.
 Please note you DO NOT NEED A KEY to open the AED box and use it.
 Click here to see a map of AED LOCATIONS.